natorbit/williams_design/cialdini_competitor.md

 **If yes, how:**

 🏥 **Specific example of authority signals:**
-Mentions of dermatologist-tested formulas and scientific ingredient breakdowns (e.g., “Formulated with dermatologists to protect the skin barrier”).
+Sephora highlights dermatologist-tested labels, expert recommendations, and clean beauty certifications such as “Clean at Sephora.”

 🌐 **Where this appears on their website:**
-Under the “Ingredients” and “Details” sections on individual product pages.
+On individual product detail pages under “Ingredients” and “About the Brand,” as well as within the “Clean at Sephora” category.

 ⭐ **How effective it is:**
-Moderately effective — builds trust and positions Glossier as credible, especially for skincare-focused consumers.
+Highly effective — customers trust Sephora’s curation and feel confident that products meet professional or ethical standards.

 ---